HamletDuFromage/lan-play-curses/README.md

 ```
 $ sudo python3 lan-play-curses.py
 ```
 In `servers.json`, the name and pmtu fields are optional.
 Set a pmtu of 500 to play Animal Crossing.
+Add/remove servers to your liking by following the template.

 ## Screenshots